pr4shan7/beginners-only/README.md

 * [Resources to learn Git](https://try.github.io/)

 Now that you are familiar with the basics of Git and GitHub start contributing to this repository.
 You are welcome! ^_^

+[This issue](https://github.com/pr4shan7/Hacktoberfest/issues/1) is a great first issue to address and get started.